 Show Hidden Files and Folders in Windows 10

-First, we look How To Show Hidden Files and folders from the View menu on Windows 10 Explorer.
+First, we look at How To Show Hidden Files and folders from the View menu on Windows 10 Explorer.

-Show Hidden files and Folder From Folder options
+Show Hidden Files and Folder From Folder options

-Again you can also click on options Under View Tab on File Explorer, Here on folder options Move To view Tab and Select the Radio Button Show Hidden files, folders and drives under Hidden files and folders as shown below image.
+Again you can also click on the options Under View Tab on File Explorer, Here on the folder options Move To view Tab and Select the Radio Button Show Hidden files, folders and drives under Hidden files and folders as shown below image.
 Next Click Apply and OK to save your change and close the Folder Options window.

 - Then Select Radio Button Show hidden files, folders, and drivers under Hidden Files and folders As shown below image.
-Then click apply and ok to make save changes.

 Access Hidden AppData Folder Without Showing Hidden Files

-On Windows 10 AppData folder is Hidden by default, Sometimes we access this folder to perform Troubleshooting windows. you’re only interested in just your user account’s AppData folder, you can access it without having to go through the process to “Show Hidden Files.”
+On Windows 10 AppData folder is hidden by default, Sometimes we access this folder to perform Troubleshooting windows. you’re only interested in just your user account’s AppData folder, you can access it without having to go through the process to “Show Hidden Files.”

 Note: Once you’ve completed your troubleshooting or other tasks which required access to these hidden folders, you can restore the default setting and re-hide them by navigating back to File Explorer > View > Options > View and changing the setting identified earlier back to Don’t show hidden files, folders, or drives.